Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 The absurdity of the moment crossed my mind.

-30 witnesses were not enough proof for these bozos, but an SSQQ ID card with
+30 American citizens as witnesses was not enough proof for these bozos, but an SSQQ ID card with

-I knew Samantha would eventually be allowed on.
-Don't ask me how I knew, I
+I always knew Samantha would eventually be allowed on.
+Don't ask me how I knew; I

 just did.

-she had not even appeared yet!
-She and my mother had driven down
+Lynn had not even appeared yet!
+Lynn and my mother had driven down

 with George Sargent.
 George did not have a cell phone.
 We had been in the terminal